Linnea-Uden1/IV1351/README.md

-This is code from the course IV1351 that I read at kth The course is in databases
+This is code from the course IV1351 that I read at kth The course was about databases, where we created a database and the data